2023 Drum Corps FAQ

 Our program is perfect for age-outs & working adults who just love to march and want to grow their family of friends; college students who are seeking a competitive band experience; or students who want to gain skills to help them in college, DCI or WGI.
 We also have social events like private movie screenings, kickball games, gaming events, and more so you'll have a chance to make new friends!

-We compete in Drum Corps Associates Class (DCA), Drum Corps International's all-age class (DCI), allowing us to provide a competitive, affordable, weekend only, all-age drum corps experience.
+We compete in Drum Corps International’s all-age class (DCI), allowing us to provide a competitive, affordable, weekend only, all-age drum corps experience.

 WHEN AND WHERE ARE AUDITION AND REHEARSAL CAMPS?

-Our evaluation and rehearsal camps are held at local schools, churches, and facilities across Ohio.
+Our evaluation and rehearsal camps are held at churches, community centers, dance studios and other facilities across Ohio.
 They are generally a one or two-day instructional camp, where new members are evaluated and the corps begins to set its lines for the season.

 Regular rehearsal camps are on weekends throughout the winter and spring, usually two weekends per month.
 Camps are almost always scheduled from 9am-6pm Saturdays or similar.